ianstormtaylor/slate/docs/general/resources.md

 These pre-packaged editors are built with Slate, and can be helpful to see how you might structure your code:

 * [Canner Editor](https://github.com/Canner/canner-slate-editor) is a rich text editor.
-* [French Press Editor](https://github.com/roast-cms/french-press-editor) is a customizeable editor component with offline support.
+* [French Press Editor](https://github.com/roast-cms/french-press-editor) is a customizeable editor with offline support.
 * [Nossas Editor](http://slate-editor.bonde.org/) is a drop-in WYSIWYG editor.
 * [ORY Editor](https://editor.ory.am/) is a self-contained, inline WYSIWYG editor library.
 * [Outline Editor](https://github.com/outline/rich-markdown-editor) is the editor that powers the [Outline](https://www.getoutline.com/) wiki.